Madison County, Alabama: Places of interest

 Madison County is home to Monte Sano State Park, the U.S. Space & Rocket Center, and part of the Flint River.
 It also contains Hampton Cove Golf Course, part of the Robert Trent Jones Golf Trail.
 There is a historical marker for Lincoln School and Village which were incorporated into Huntsville in 1956.

+Other attractions include the Orion Amphitheater and Big Springs International Park.